oracc/oracc-search-front-end/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deploy to GH-pages

+Run `ng deploy --base-href=/oracc-search-front-end/`

+Make sure that the project has first been initialised through Git and linked to you local repository.

 ## Serving the app under a custom url directory

 The app is configured to run under a `/new` directory to satisfy production requirements.
 To change this you need to edit the `angular.json` file and change the `"baseHref": "/new/"` value accordingly.